PhilomathMac/Learnzilla/README.md

 ## Use Instructions

 This app involves using a Firebase database.
-You'll need to install dependencies for Firebase, create your own Firebase database, and add your own GoogleService-Info.plist file.
+1. Clone project
+2. Import Firebase dependencies
+3. Create a Firebase project and download GoogleServices-Info.plist
+4. Add plist to project
+5. Ensure Firebase project has email/password authentication turned on

 ## Attributions